 Here is what developers might not like about Angular:

-React vs. Angular: Which is more popular?
+React vs. Angular: Which is More Popular?

-The argument never ceases: is React more popular than Angular?
+This a frequent question: Is React more popular than Angular?

 Yes, React is more popular.